 Phage display in conjunction with biopanning is a frequently used strategy in the selection process for nanobodies and other expressed binding proteins with specificity to a target antigen.
-Biopanning is a technique used to select peptides or antibodies that bind to a target of interest using affinity selection.
-Phage are engineered to display a peptide of interest and be captured by conjugating to the desired target immobilized on a surface.
-Non-specifically bound phage are washed from the capture surface and, finally, the bound phage are eluted to obtain the desired high-affinity clones which can then be used to create further display libraries.
+Phage are engineered to display a peptide of interest and be captured by conjugation to the desired target immobilized on a surface.
+Non-specifically bound phage are washed off and the bound phage are eluted to obtain the desired high-affinity clones which can then be used to create further display libraries.

 Here we present an FO-SPR based approach that combines both fast kinetic characterization of phage binding and an efficient phage selection cycle in a single step.
 This technique presents a potential for phage selection based on the binding of molecules and interaction characterization, as it allows for real-time kinetics monitoring rather than the end point data from methods such as ELISA.
-Even avidity versus affinity binding can be assessed based on kon and koff behavior.
+Even avidity versus affinity binding can be assessed based on k{on} and k{off} behavior.
 Furthermore, it also avoids the risk of readout bias from affecting the binding of the secondary generic phage sandwich antibody needed in ELISA procedures.